microcks/.github/profile/README.md

 ## 🙌 Join the Microcks Adopters list

-📢 If you're using Microcks in your organization, please add your company name to our Adopters list. 🙏 It really helps the project to gain momentum and credibility.
+📢 If you're using Microcks in your organization, please add your company name to our Adopters list. 🙏 It really helps the project gain momentum and credibility.
 It's a small contribution back to the project with a big impact.

 👉 https://github.com/microcks/.github/blob/main/ADOPTERS.md